 The Terry Bison Ranch was first owned by FE Warren, the first Governor of Wyoming.
 He bought the 300,000-acre ranch from Charles H. Terry in 1881 and used it as his South headquarters for his Warren Livestock Company.

-The company started in 1993 when Ron Thiel originally bought the Terry Ranch for the purpose of raising Bison.
-Dan Thiel, the son of Ronald and Janice thought it would be a great idea to start a company that would allow people to be able to get up close and personal to the “great North American Bison”.
-Of course after over 1 year of red tape “Jan Thiel Inc.” dba Terry Bison Ranch Resort became a reality.
+Ron and Janice Thiel purchased 27,500 acres in 1991 and opened the company to the public in 1993.
+Ron originally intended it for the purpose of raising bison.
+Dan Thiel, the son of Ron and Janice thought it would be a great idea to start a company that would allow people to be able to "get up close and personal" to the great North American Bison.
+Of course, after over 1 year of red tape "Jan Thiel Inc.," dba Terry Bison Ranch Resort became a reality.